Dong Neng-3

 The Dong Neng-3 (动能-3 (Kinetic Energy-3); DN-3/KO09) is a Chinese ballistic missile defense system.

 Design

 The system is generally believed to be based on the DF-21 with elements of the SC-19 also incorporated.

 The interceptor is hit-to-kill.
 It can also be used as an anti-satellite weapon.

 The Dong Neng-3 is believed to fill much the same role as the SM-3 however it is believed to be much larger.

 History

 Testing of the DN-3 has primarily occurred at the Korla Missile Test Complex.

-A 2010 midcourse defense test was most likely a test of the DF-3.
+A 2010 midcourse defense test was most likely a test of the DN-3.

 In 2015 the DN-3’s anti-satellite capabilities are believed to have been tested.

 In February 2018 the DN-3 was tested against a DF-21 based target in space.
 This test was reported to be a success by the PLA Daily.